What is the NRA Foundation’s State Fund Grant Program?

-No, you are not required to be a 501(c)(3) charity to be eligible for an NRA Foundation grant.
-However, all grant recipients must be at least recognized as nonprofit organizations within their states or by the IRS.
+No, you are not required to be a 501(c)(3) organization to be eligible for an NRA Foundation grant.
+However, all grants must be for a 501(c)(3) purpose and all grant recipients, other than governmental entities, must be formally recognized as nonprofit organizations by their state or by the IRS.
 Click here for more information.

 My organization is a members-only club.
 Am I eligible to submit an application?

 Possibly.
 If you are not a 501(c)(3) and the only users are your members, you are probably not eligible.
 But, if you are a private membership club that also provides access to qualified groups (government or 501(c)(3) entities) or provides qualified activities, (e.g., education and training or competitive shooting open to the public), you may be eligible for funding.
 To be considered for funding, you would have to provide proof of substantial public benefit.
 All awards granted by The NRA Foundation must be for the purpose of providing a qualified public benefit.

 My organization is a government entity (law enforcement agency, public range, public school, or university).
 May I still apply for an NRA Foundation grant?